The-Intruder/C-Standard-Library-Extension-aka-Libft/README.md

 | `s1`      | `const char*` | The first string.  |
 | `s2`      | `const char*` | The second string. |

-### ft_strlcpy
+---

-Copies a string from one location to another, up to a specified length, and ensures that the destination buffer is null-terminated.
+***ft_strlcpy:*** Copies a string from one location to another, up to a specified length, and ensures that the destination buffer is null-terminated.

 ```c
 size_t ft_strlcpy(char *dst, const char *src, size_t dstsize);